 When it’s done we can go to Jenkins Web UI and configure our project there.

-To work with Github we need to install Git and GitHub Plugins for our Jenkins server, we can do that via Jenkins Plugin Manager, which is available via ULR: http://jenkins.example.com:8080/pluginManager/.
+To work with Github we need to install Git and GitHub Plugins for our Jenkins server, we can do that via Jenkins Plugin Manager, which is available via URL: https://jenkins.example.com:8080/pluginManager/.
 After plugins are installed Jenkins should be restarted.

-There are many ways to schedule builds in Jenkins, I will show how to launch a build after changes were pushed to out github repo.
-Jenkins GitHub plugin provides a URL for github hooks, by default it’s http://jenkins.example.com:8080/github-webhook/, but you can change it by going to http://jenkins.example.com:8080/configure and set custom URL in GitHub Plugin Webhook section
+There are many ways to schedule builds in Jenkins, I will show how to launch a build after changes were pushed to our GitHub repo.
+Jenkins GitHub plugin provides a URL for GitHub hooks, by default it’s https://jenkins.example.com:8080/github-webhook/, but you can change it by going to https://jenkins.example.com:8080/configure and set custom URL in the GitHub Plugin Webhook section

-Now we can add out new project to Jenkins.
-We are going to http://jenkins.example.com:8080/ and add New Item, we need to specify its name and chose “Freestyle project”
+Now we can add our new project to Jenkins.
+We are going to https://jenkins.example.com:8080/ and add New Item, we need to specify its name and chose “Freestyle project”

-After Jenkins’ item was created we will be redirected on config page for the item.
-In “Source Code Management section” we need to choose “Git” , set the correct URL to our git repository and set the name of the branch we want to monitor, you can leave the field empty if you want it to work for all branches.
+After Jenkins’ item was created we will be redirected to the config page for the item.
+In the “Source Code Management section” we need to choose “Git”, set the correct URL to our git repository and set the name of the branch we want to monitor, you can leave the field empty if you want it to work for all branches.

-Now we need to specify the build step, thing that will happen when we pushed changes to our repo.
-In “Build” section we need to click on “Add build step” and choose “Execute shell” option.
+Now we need to specify the build step, things that will happen when we push changes to our repo.
+In the “Build” section we need to click on the “Add build step” and choose the “Execute shell” option.

-This is our script which will prepare enviroment and launch tests:
+This is our script which will prepare the enviroment and launch tests: